-Removing some of the barriers to learning will improve the behaviour of these students and their engagement/learning in lessons

-We ensure that we create a culture of inclusion.
+Removing some of the barriers to learning will improve the behaviour of these students and their engagement/learning in lessons We ensure that we create a culture of inclusion.
 We have reduced parental stress by removing barriers.
 We have decreased the amount of admin time phoning parents when students have not got correct uniform or PE uniform.

-Transport Approx. £8000 Revision Packs for all year groups.
-Approx. £600 Design and Technology Contribution (including food) £3000 Book Buzz Approx. £2000 Book Fair Approx. £600 Dyslexia Screening Approx. £200 Educational Psychologists Approx. £8000
+Home to School Transport Approx. £8000 Revision Packs for all year groups.
+Approx. £1500 Design and Technology Contribution (including food) £5000 Book Buzz Approx. £2000 Book Fair Approx. £600 Dyslexia Screening Approx. £200 Educational Psychologists Approx. £8000

-Uniform Costs Approx. £2000
+Uniform Costs

+Approx. £4000